 Service at both resorts was excellent.
 The Four Seasons went out of its way to celebrate my youngest daughter’s birthday and make sure that the petite souris (the French equivalent of the tooth fairy) showed up when my other daughter lost a tooth.
 Miniloc Island Resort personnel were constantly finding us to make sure that we were scheduled for as many activities as possible – they didn’t want us to miss out on anything during our stay.
 There were some small service issues at both resorts, but that’s fine – if you can’t handle when everything doesn’t go perfectly, you shouldn’t leave home in the first place.

-My favorite experiences at the Four Seasons Bora Bora?
+My favorite experiences at the Four Seasons Bora Bora bungalows?
 The walk along the boardwalk in the evenings and jumping from the bungalow into the lagoon.

 At Miniloc Island, we loved kayaking from the resort in the mornings to the Big Lagoon to watch the sunrise, and kayaking in the afternoons to the beaches around the island.

-The Four Seasons is roughly $1,100 a night plus another 20% +/- for taxes.
-This rate requires booking four nights, and includes breakfast and water sports.
-Airport transfers are around $100/person, with a discount for kids.
+Four Seasons Bora Bora starts at roughly $1,400 a night plus another 23% +/- for taxes and fees.
+This rate includes breakfast and water sports.
+Airport transfers were around $100/person when we stayed there, with a discount for kids.
 Meals add several hundred dollars a day – food in French Polynesia is expensive!

 The Miniloc Island Resort is roughly $600 a night, including taxes.
 All meals are included, as are airport transfers, water sports and most tours.

 The tricky thing is that the Four Seasons let five of us stay in one bungalow.
-Miniloc Island Resort only allows two people in an overwater cabana (although they have beach rooms that accommodate three).
-A family of four would require one room at the Four Seasons but two bungalows at Miniloc Island.
-A family of five is sort of out of luck if they want to stay in a bungalow at Miniloc – it’s not like you can have a young child sleeping alone.
+Miniloc Island Resort only allows two people in a water cottage (although they have beach rooms that accommodate three).
+A family of four would require one room at the Four Seasons Bora Bora bungalows but two water cottages at Miniloc Island.
+A family of five is sort of out of luck if they want to stay in a water cottage at Miniloc – it’s not like you can have a young child sleeping alone.